Updated 2018: All events and spectating are current for 2018.

 - Several restaurants we ate at last year in Tempe and really enjoyed were House of Tricks, Caffe Boa, and Witch Which sandwiches.
 House of Tricks had the most awesome veggie burger I have ever eaten..

 - The IronKids Fun Run is Saturday at 10 am.
 It’s always a great event if you have little runs and gets them in the spirit of the race.
 You can register before the race at the Expo.

-- Here’s the 2016 Spectator’s Guide from Ironman.
-The site says that will have the 2017 guide up, but not yet.
-I don’t think there are really any changes for 2017.
+- They have not had a Spectator’s Guide for several years now, but I don’t think there are really any changes for 2018.
 Always be sure to check the Ironman website for any changes to the course.

 - The swim takes place in Tempe Town Lake with a rolling start.
 The pros go off at 6:40 am and age groupers start at 6:50.